ayl48/FastRobots/source/Lab3.md

 ### Discussion
 ##Infrared transmission based sensors

 ## Sensitivity to Colors and Textures
+The sensors are sensitive to colors and textures.
+It worked best with smooth white surface as all the infrared light reflected back.

+When experimenting with colors and textures, I tried measuring distances with a black sheet of paper, my beige fleece sweater, and a white piece of cardboard.

 # References
 I referenced Wenyi's and Nila's pages for help with formatting content.